DavidBabel/logger-helper/README.md

 # Logger helper (with papertrail)

+## Warning

+To run `npm install` or `yarn install` in your project with this module in it you need to store your key in a ssh-agent or in your MacOs Keychain : https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 ## Install

 To install it in your project, think to fix the version using this kind of command :